How often does Google Calendar refresh ICS subscriptions?

 Short answer: Google Calendar refreshes an ICS subscription roughly every 8–24 hours, and there is no button to force it.
 There's no documented SLA — in practice we've seen Google take anywhere from a few hours to a couple of days to pick up a change.
 If you just added a feed and it looks empty, the events are usually there — Google hasn't fetched them yet.

-The good news: most lunar calendar feeds (including MoonCal) include 20 years of pre-computed events in every fetch, so Google's slow refresh almost never affects the dates you actually care about.
+The good news: most lunar calendar feeds (including MoonCal) pre-compute up to 20 years of events into the subscription, so Google's slow refresh almost never affects the dates you actually care about.
 The bad news: if you edit an event today, Google may not show that edit for a day or more.

 Refresh intervals by calendar app